 Gunnera manicata (Brazilian Rhubarb) is probably the biggest herbaceous plant on the planet, massive spiny rhubarb leaves up to 2.4 metres across are thrown up every year before dying back to the hairy crown in winter.
-The flower candles contain many green fingers studded with tiny flowers, forming berries containing the seeds.
+The flower candles contain many slender green fingers studded with tiny flowers, forming berries containing the seeds.
+Gunnera are not properly hardy and small ones are especially vulnerable; if you live in a cold area there is always a risk of losing them.
 Protect the crown with a deep straw mulch in cold winters.
 It does need plenty of space, at least 4 square metres per plant, and must be planted with the crown above maximum water level.
 It needs loads of water to support those huge leaves but will die if the crown is submerged.
-Bare root plants are young plants from 1 or 2 litre pots.
-Even bigger plants than those listed can be supplied, but these need to be sent on a pallet, please enquire for details.
-A great deal of the cost of the larger sizes relates to packing and shipping, they are much cheaper if collected, please enquire, we currently have four plants from 30L to 50L available (10th June 2022).

 |Plant max height CM